Nano-DNA-Studios/GAWC/README.md

 ---
 GAWC Docker Image to use for the Runner, this is the last Value in the Command, replace the Name and Version according to your needs.

-GAWC-Name must be all **Lower-Case** with no spaces
+GAWC-Name must be all **Lower-Case** with no spaces.

-GAWC-Name can be set to ``gawc-base`` if you want a basic fresh image, if you want a Specific Language or Framework, consult with the list below (#GAWC Variants)
+GAWC-Name can be set to ``gawc-base`` if you want a basic fresh image, if you want a Specific Language or Framework, consult with the list below (#GAWC Variants).

-Version of the Image can be set to ``:latest`` if you want the latest version
+Version of the Image can be set to ``:latest`` if you want the latest version.

 ### REPO
 ---
-Link to the Repository the GAWC will be registered to
+Link to the Repository the GAWC will be registered to.

 ### TOKEN
 ---